11 Benefits of Developing a Growth Mindset in Life

 A better career, healthier relationships, and increasing your standard of living start with setting goals to manifest these highly desirable things.
 But not just goals, SMART goals, along with a vision board to visualize your success.

-Goals that are SMART are Specific, Measurable, Attainable, Relevant, and Time-Bound.
-According to Oregon State University, smart goals are effective because they are designed to be realistic and easier to follow through on.
+SMART goals are Specific, Measurable, Attainable, Relevant, and Time-Bound.
+According to Oregon State University, SMART goals are practical because they are designed to be realistic and more accessible to follow through on.

 11. Chance to live the life you dreamed of

-Having a growth mindset is key to building the life you want.
+Having a growth mindset is critical to building the life you want.
 Sitting in your comfort zone, passing up on opportunities, and running from challenges are success blockers.
-Possessing that hunger for greater and a go-getter attitude are the traits that will align you with success.
+Possessing that hunger for better, go-getter attitude are the traits that will align you with success.

 It doesn't necessarily have to be financial abundance.
 The true definition of success is personal.
-For you, living the life you dream of could be using your talents to work from home and simultaneously raise your children.
+For you, living the life you dream of could involve using your talents to work from home while simultaneously raising your children.

 Tips for Developing a Growth Mindset